Clemapfel/mousetrap/docs/04_widgets.md

 \how_to_generate_this_image_end

-`Scale`supports most of `SpinButton`s functions, including querying information about its underlying range.
+`Scale`supports most of `SpinButton`s functions, including querying information about its underlying range and orienting it.

 ---

 ## ScrollBar

-Similar to `Scale`, `ScrollBar` is used to pick a value on a floating-point scale.
+Similar to `Scale`, \a{ScrollBar} is used to pick a value on a floating-point scale.
 It is often used as a way to choose which part of a widget should be shown on screen.
-For an already-automated way of doing this, see `ScrolledWindow`.
+For an already-automated way of doing this to control which part of a larger widget to show, see `ScrolledWindow`.

 ---

 ## LevelBar

-\a{LevelBar} is used to display a fraction, often use to indicate the level of something, for example the the volume of a playback device.
+\a{LevelBar} is used to display a fraction, often used to indicate the level of something, for example the volume of a playback device.

-To create a level bar, we need to specify the minimum and maximum value of the range we wish to display.
-We can then set the current value using `LevelBar::set_value`, which takes an absolute value.
-The resulting fraction is computed automatically based on the upper and lower limit we supplied to the constructor.
+To create a `LevelBar`, we need to specify the minimum and maximum value of the range we wish to display.
+We can then set the current value using `LevelBar::set_value`, which takes the absolute current value.
+The resulting fraction is computed automatically based on the upper and lower limit we supplied to the constructor:

 ```cpp
 // create level for range [0, 2]